Four Beautiful Character Traits in Aging Women

 Thank God for the optimistic old women who share laughter even while they are aching.

-- My aunt lived on a hill and when she could no longer walk down the path, she said, “Staying up here gives me an advantage.
-I’ll be ahead of most people when it’s time for us to fly to heaven.”
+- My aunt lived on the top of a hill and when she could no longer walk down the path, she said, “The advantage is that I’ll be ahead of most people when it’s time for us to fly to heaven.”
 She was a favorite aunt.

 Optimistic old women make other people like their company.
-The beauty they put forth in attitude and words affect others over distance and time.
+The beauty exhibited in their attitude and words affect others over distance and time.
 The beauty in their optimism is lasting.

 Some of the best stories about the beauty of faith are told by children and grandchildren who had mothers and grandmothers praying for them.
 Many of the offspring reaped positive life-changing results, because the old women choose to pray, and not to worry.